UniversaBlockchain/UniCherryGarden/docs/unicherrypicker-synchronization.md

 As with HeadSyncer, any error (including cases like `syncEndBlock` < `syncStartBlock`) would lead to `pauseThenIterate` state.

-After calculating `syncStartBlock` and `syncEndBlock`, we should think, should we actually do this?
+After calculating `syncStartBlock` and `syncEndBlock`, we should think, should we actually perform the sync?
 Won’t it actually reach/overlay the next HeadSyncer iteration?
 Did it reach the HeadSyncer?

 The answer is simple:

-* if `syncStartBlock` = `max(ucg_block.number) + 1`, we don’t do anything, it’s HeadSyncer task to sync further; → `pauseThenIterate`.
+* if `syncStartBlock` = `max(ucg_block.number) + 1` (that is, if all `ucg_currency_tracked_address_progress` records exist and have already reached the same end), we don’t do anything, it’s HeadSyncer task to sync further; → `pauseThenIterate`.
 * otherwise → `syncBlocks`.

 **syncBlocks**: